 Doo-wop Sounds under the street lights.

-Best Cover Songs - My take on the Best Rockin' Remakes.
+Best Cover Songs - A second look at the Best Rockin' Remakes.

 Return Home.